 Student-centered discipline refers to when teachers use disciplinary strategies that are developmentally appropriate for their students and that motivate students to want to behave in the classroom.

 Such discipline occurs when students have opportunities to be self-directive and have some say in what happens in the classroom.
 Students and teachers should develop shared norms and values in the classroom.
 This strategy allows students to connect the rules to the overarching vision of how the classroom is run and increases student buy-in.
 Similarly, teachers should enact consistent, proactive classroom management strategies that align with consequences.

-Teacher language should not simply praise (.e.g, “You did a great job!) but should encourage students (e.g., “I see you worked hard on your mathematics paper.
+Teacher language should not simply praise (e.g., “You did a great job!) but should encourage students (e.g., “I see you worked hard on your mathematics paper.
 When you really think about your work, and when you explain your thinking, you get more correct answers.”)
-In addition, teacher language should encourage students to monitor and regulate their own behavior, not just tell students how to behave (e.g., “What strategies have we learned when we come across as problem that we are not sure how to do?”).
+In addition, teacher language should encourage students to monitor and regulate their own behavior, not just tell students how to behave (e.g., “What strategies have we learned when we come across a problem that we are not sure how to do?”).

 Responsibility and Choice

 Responsibility and choice refer to the degree to which teachers allow students to make responsible decisions about their work in the classroom.